-Michael Nissan heads Weil’s private equity executive compensation and benefits practice and is based in the New York office.
+Michael Nissan heads Weil’s private equity executive compensation and benefits practice and is based in New York.
 Mr. Nissan primarily represents private equity funds and their portfolio companies in structuring management compensation arrangements.
 He also represents management teams and senior executives in connection with their employment arrangements and investment professionals in connection with their joining and separating from private investment firms.

 Mr. Nissan’s clients include Advent International Corporation, Berkshire Partners, Centerbridge Partners, EQT Partners, Lee Equity Partners, OMERS, Ontario Teachers’ Pension Plan, Providence Equity Partners, Public Sector Pension Investment Board, Snow Phipps and Thomas H. Lee Partners.